 The OLS anticipates that the State, county prosecutor's offices, local law enforcement agencies, and municipal courts will incur indeterminate additional annual operating expenses from processing an increased number of applications; establishing a training program; enforcing, prosecuting, and trying the offenses established by the bill; and incarcerating any offenders.
-In addition, the OLS estimates increased State and municipal revenue because of the fee increases for the permit to carry application, the FPIC, the PPH, and increased fines and penalties.
+In addition, the OLS estimates increased State and municipal revenue because of the fee increases for the permit to carry application, the firearms purchaser identification card, the permit to purchase a handgun, and increased fines and penalties.